nerdyfitzy/takehome-notable-followers-sorting/README.md

    directions (descending = largest first, ascending = smallest first).
 4. Make the provided test suite pass.

 We care more about _how_ you reason about the problem than about lines of code.
-A short note (a few sentences in `SOLUTION.md` or in your PR description) explaining the root cause and your fix goes a long way.
+Use the pr_description_template.md file to explain your solution.
+The template already includes sections for user-facing and team-facing messages, which will be used to evaluate your communication skills.

 ## Getting started